 The mission of the Bureau of Educational and Cultural Affairs (ECA) of the Department of State is to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchange.
 ECA brings together students and professionals from the United States and across the world to foster stronger relationships between countries.
 ECA sponsors and funds initiatives to bring international students to the United States and send U.S. students overseas.

 ACES is designated by the Department of State to administer the J-1 High School Homestay Program.
-ACES also works with the Department on the Kennedy-Lugar Youth Exchange and Study Program (YES) to bring high school students from countries with significant Muslim populations to the U.S. for up to one academic year.
-The program is funded by the Department’s Bureau of Educational and Cultural Affairs.
+ACES also works with the Department in the administration of the Kennedy-Lugar Youth Exchange and Study Program (YES) and the Future Leaders Exchange Program (FLEX).
+The programs are funded by the Department’s Bureau of Educational and Cultural Affairs.
 Students receive scholarships to participate in the program, which includes enrichment activities to develop and improve their leadership potential.

 In addition, ACES works with the Department in administering the National Security Language Initiative for Youth (NSLI-Y) Program.
 NSLI-Y programs provide merit-based scholarships for eligible American high school students to learn one of seven less commonly taught languages in summer, semester, and academic year overseas immersion programs.
-ACES currently administers summer programs in Turkey and China.
+ACES currently administers summer programs in Turkey, China and Russia.